kylavaloria/kylavaloria/README.md

 <details>
  <summary><h3>🪐 Kyla's Tech Journey</h3></summary>
       I aspire to be a data analyst as I solve real-world problems with the power of data.
 Finding outliers, spotting trends, and concluding patterns unleash the  innovator in me.
-My analytics experience comes from our school organization, Google Developer Students Club - PUP, where I lead a team in a machine learning project, and make dashboards for engagements.
+My analytics experience comes from our school organization, <b>Google Developer Students Club - PUP</b>, where I lead a team in a machine learning project, and make dashboards for engagements.
 I am also passionate about studying analytics, attending professional training by DataSense Analytics, and creating dashboards out of it. </br></br>
-      Furthermore, I have been awarded certification from Project SPARTA PH in partnership with the Department of Science and Technology and Analytics Association of the Philippines under the Data Analyst Pathway.
+      Furthermore, I have been awarded certification from <b>Project SPARTA PH</b> in partnership with the <b>Department of Science and Technology and Analytics Association of the Philippines</b> under the Data Analyst Pathway.
 On this journey, I was able to leverage my analytics skills through capstones, research papers, and dashboards.
-      Moreover, I gained practical experience as a tech intern at Aqwire on backend development.
-I was also able to work with PUP The Programmers' Guild as a graphic designer.
-Lastly, as a hobby, I volunteer as a photographer in tech events.</br></br>
+      Moreover, I gained practical experience as a tech intern at <b>Aqwire</b> on backend development.
+I was also able to work with <b>PUP The Programmers' Guild</b> as a graphic designer.
+Lastly, as a hobby, I volunteer as a photographer in tech events.
-      Currently pursuing a Bachelor of Science in Computer Science at the Polytechnic University of the Philippines, Manila (PUP-Manila), I aim to develop my knowledge and skills further.